 Mr. Thompson, one of our Trustees, serves as the President and Chairman of the Board of Directors of Thompson Hospitality Corporation ("THC").
-THC leases from us approximately 11,000 square feet for two restaurant locations.
-Those leases were negotiated at arms' length, reflecting market conditions at the time they were negotiated, and are scheduled to expire on June 30, 2020 and December 31, 2021, subject to a tenant extension option.
-We anticipate receiving approximately \$750,000 in rent and other related charges in 2018 from these two locations.
-In addition, during 2017 we had in place a partnership with THC pursuant to which our partnership leased a restaurant location from us in one of our properties.
-We owned 80% of the partnership and THC owned the remaining 20% of the partnership and acted as the manager of the restaurant and the partnership.
-The terms and structure of the partnership were negotiated at arms-length and reflected terms, structures and conditions consistent with other restaurant investments we have made.
-In 2017, we made the decision collectively with THC to terminate the partnership as well as the lease.
-This decision was based on the operating performance of the restaurant and not as a result of any disagreements between us and THC.
-We have finalized the dissolution of the partnership and termination of the lease and have already entered into a lease for the space with a new, unrelated restaurant tenant.
-The Board reviewed these relationships with Mr. Thompson and determined that Mr. Thompson met all independence requirements for his service as a Trustee during 2017 as described in the "Independence of Trustees" section above.
+THC leases from us two restaurant locations.
+Those leases were negotiated at arms' length, reflecting market conditions at the time they were negotiated, and are scheduled to expire on June 30, 2020 and December 31, 2027.
+In addition, in 2018 THC acquired an ownership interest in two additional restaurant tenants.
+Both of these restaurant leases were negotiated at arms' length prior to their acquisition by THC and are scheduled to expire on November 30, 2020 and October 31, 2027, subject to a tenant extension option.
+In the aggregate, we received approximately \$1.1 million in rent and other related charges in 2018, anticipate receiving approximately \$1.5 million in rent and other charges in each of 2019 and 2020 and then less than \$1.0 million annually in rent and other charges through the remaining terms of these leases.

+The Board reviewed these relationships with Mr. Thompson and determined that Mr. Thompson met in 2018 and currently meets all independence requirements for his service as a Trustee as described in the "Independence of Trustees" section above.